As promised, here is your #kidneybaby update- the details of Brennan’s 8th surgery.

 So on Thursday, the 27th, we were back at the Children’s hospital for Brennan’s procedure.
 It was definitely more difficult this year to see him go back because he was much more aware of his surroundings and the fact that mom and dad wouldn’t let him eat for 10 hours!
 When we were called back to PACU, instead of finding a nurse cuddling with our newborn, we saw a confused and in-pain toddler looking frantically for us.
 We did our best to console him and found that after just three short hours, his baby-epidural (called a coddle) had worn off and he was already walking around in his hospital crib.
 Of course, we paid for his daring nature that night when the pain really hit him and he slept for a grand total of two hours.

-On the bright side, the surgery itself was not only a success, but the surgeon saw the progress he wanted to see and said that in about six months we can finally get him circumcised (this was not a priority given all of his other issues), and then begin testing the bladder for functionality.
+On the bright side, the surgery itself was not only a success, but the surgeon saw the progress he wanted to see and said that in about six months we can begin testing the bladder for functionality.
 The hope is that in a year, we will be able to reconnect the ureters to the bladder and marvel in a properly functioning urinary system.
 Make no mistake, this does not mean in a year he’ll be “fixed” or “cured”.
 We are still hovering at 50% kidney function and have been told that sadly that is the best we will even see until he gets a transplant.
 And that is a when, folks, not if.

 We have also been coached on the fact that kidney disease itself is actually not what kills people—it is the secondary problems that result from kidney failure.
 These problems include, but are not limited to: diabetes, hypertension, calcification of the arteries in the heart, lack of growth hormones, etc. So we are working very closely with an additional team of nephrologists and nutritionists to address these problems as they appear.
 Right now, Brennan is currently being treated for anemia, acid in his blood, weak bone density, and general vitamin deficiency.
 I do not write this for pity, but simply for clarification because the next time someone says “oh your kid looks healthy, so he is (or will be) fine right?” might get pummeled by this preggo.